CCCKW/stark/README.md

 ```

-For using stark , you can visit the [tutorial](www.baidu.com)
+For usage and more detailed information of stark , you can visit the [tutorial](https://sc3dg.readthedocs.io/en/latest/overview.html)

-Also, you can visit the [scNucleome](www.baidu.com) for more detailed information.
+Also, you can visit the [scNucleome](https://www.baidu.com) for more detailed information.